{

 Want the founder to walk through the numbers on your specific catalog?
 Book a 15-minute walkthrough with Hari →

-How accurate is the AI product photography cost calculator against an actual renewal negotiation?
+How accurate is the calculator vs an actual renewal negotiation?

 What does the calculator assume about pilot cost?

-The 10-SKU pilot at $2,000 over 7 business days is included as a year-one cost on the AI side.
-The pilot is the test-before-scale step we recommend every brand run before committing to a catalog program.
+10-SKU pilot at $2,000 over 7 business days included as year-one cost on the AI side.

 Can I export the CFO-ready PDF without giving up my email?

-The PDF is delivered to an email address you provide, primarily so we can follow up with the founder walkthrough offer (optional).
+The PDF is delivered to an email address you provide.
 The calculator itself does not require login.
-If the email requirement is a blocker, paste the per-SKU and savings numbers into your own memo template — the underlying benchmark is published under CC BY 4.0 specifically so the data can be cited freely.
+Underlying benchmark is published under CC BY 4.0 so the data can be cited freely.

-Does Advertflair work with brands smaller than the $40M apparel brand example?
+Does Advertflair work with brands smaller than the $40M apparel example?